hyperledger-cacti/cacti/README.md

 * mailing list: [cactus@lists.hyperledger.org](mailto:cactus@lists.hyperledger.org)
 * rocketchat channel: [https://chat.hyperledger.org/channel/cactus](https://chat.hyperledger.org/channel/cactus).

+## Build/Development Flow

+To go from zero to hero with project setup and working on your contributions: [BUILD.md](./BUILD.md)

 ## Contributing
 We welcome contributions to Hyperledger Cactus in many forms, and there’s always plenty to do!